aish2507/aish2507/README.md

 - 🔭 I have worked on **MTN Mobile Money project in Ericsson**, focusing on mobile subscription analysis and market share determination.

-- 🌱 I’m currently enhancing my skills in **Data Analysis, Visualization, and ETL processes**, with tools like Power BI, SQL, and Qlik Sense.
+- 🌱 I’m skilled in **Data Analysis, Visualization, and ETL processes**, with tools like Power BI, SQL, and Qlik Sense.

 - 👯 I’m looking to collaborate on **Data Analysis and Business Intelligence projects** to drive strategic initiatives.